“This image is AI-generated and does not depict any specific car brand or model.”

 A Practical Redesign, Not a Flashy One

 This isn’t a radical overhaul, and that’s a good thing.
 Volkswagen knows its audience.
 If you liked the Tiguan before, you’ll probably love the 2024 version.
-If you found past models too basic, the upgrades might just change your mind.
+If you found previous models lacking some features, these upgrades could be a welcome improvement.

 How the 2024 Volkswagen Tiguan Drives: Power, Engine, and Feel